-Since graduation I've hauled my life back to my home state of Michigan, spent time all over the United States working with an International Education company, and recently made the leap to settle down in Ollantaytambo, Peru.
-I currently work as the Marketing and Communications Coordinator at Awamaki, a non-profit focused on sustainable development and women's empowerment in rural Peru.
+Since graduation I've hauled my life back to my home state of Michigan, spent time all over the United States working with an International Education company, made the leap to settle down in Ollantaytambo, Peru for the past two years, and just recently moved to Belfast, Northern Ireland for my studies.

 I am a firm believer that this world is meant to be explored, adventures are meant to be had, and everyone's story is meant to be told.
 Through visual storytelling, opportunities for global change appear as we are given the chance to explore the world through someone else's perspective.
 Exposure to as many perspectives as possible has the potential to lead to greater peace and justice throughout the world.

 To learn all the nitty gritty check out my resume here.
+(Updates coming soon!)

 Please feel free to contact me with any questions or comments: firstname.lastname@example.org

-+1 248 379 0891 (USA)
++1 248 379 0891 (USA/WhatsApp)

 +44 7577 695428 (Northern Ireland)